chipsalliance/f4pga-examples/docs/personal-designs.rst

 Preparing Your Design
 ----------------------

-Building a design in Symbiflow requires three parts: the HDL files for your design, a constraints file, and a Makefile.
+Building a design in F4PGA requires three parts: the HDL files for your design, a constraints file, and a Makefile.
 For simplicity, all three of these design files should be moved to a single directory.
 The location of the directory does not mater as long as the three design elements are all within it.